ballerina-platform/nballerina/docs/subset06.md

 ## Semantic restrictions

-The implementation of `string` has the following additional restrictions:
+There are the following additional restrictions:

  * member access `s[i]` is not supported when `s` has type `string`
+ * relational operators are not supported when the static type of either of the operands includes nil

 Method call syntax can be used for calling the following langlib functions: